PSYCHOL 7330 - Evidence-based Practice

 Course Learning OutcomesAt the successful completion of this course, students will be able to:

-1. Demonstrate application of skills to undertake research in applied settings.
+1. Demonstrate application of skills to evaluate and undertake research in applied settings.

 2. Demonstrate knowledge of and aptitude for fulfilling statutory and other professional responsibilities.